erashish41/react-vite-practice/01_react_vite/src/source.md

 Practice.jsx
 source.md

+In a React application, the ReactDOM.createRoot method is used to create a root container for your React components.

 1.React does not render `false`, `null`, `undefned`, or `NaN` in the Dom.
 These values, when used in JSX,
     will  result in nothing being displayed.